 National Center for Biotechnology Information

 Love, M.S.
 (2011).
 Certainly more than you want to know about the fishes of the Pacific coast.
-Really Big Press, Santa Barbara California.
-649 pp.
+Really Big Press, Santa Barbara, CA. 649 pp.

 Nielsen, J.G., D.M.
 Cohen, D.F., Markle, and C.R.
 Robins (1999).
 FAO species catalogue.
 Ophidiiform fishes of the world (Order Ophidiiformes).
 An annotated and illustrated catalogue of pearlfishes, cusk-eels, brotulas and other ophidiiform fishes known to date.
 Food and Agriculture Organization of the United Nations Fisheries Synopsis.
 125(18), 178 pp. 136 figs.